Babra455/City-Hospital-Performance-Efficiency-Dashboard/README.md

 ---
 ## Key Findings
-•	Most patients are 50–59-year-old females
+1.Most patients are 50–59-year-old females
-•	Highest admissions occur on Thursdays, highlighting peak demand days.
+2.Highest admissions occur on Thursdays, highlighting peak demand days.
-•	Aetna Insurance shows lower payment amounts compared to other providers,while Cigna has the highest billing payments.
+3.Aetna Insurance shows lower payment amounts compared to other providers,while Cigna has the highest billing payments.
 Medicare covers the largest number of patients, whereas Cigna has the fewest
-•	Top 10 doctors handle the majority of patients, while some doctors have significantly fewer cases.
+4.Top 10 doctors handle the majority of patients, while some doctors have significantly fewer cases.
-•	Lipitor is used most frequently and should be prioritized for restocking.
+5.Lipitor is used most frequently and should be prioritized for restocking.
-•	Emergency cases spike on Tuesdays, requiring staff and resource planning.
+6.Emergency cases spike on Tuesdays, requiring staff and resource planning.
-•	Out of 55,500 tests, 19,425 are inconclusive, indicating potential issues with lab processes or equipment.( Approximately 35% of tests are inconclusive)
+7.Out of 55,500 tests, 19,425 are inconclusive, indicating potential issues with lab processes or equipment.( Approximately 35% of tests are inconclusive)

 ---
 ## Recommendations